approvals/ApprovalTests.Java/approvaltests/docs/mdsource/Configuration.source.md

 snippet: package_settings_approval_subdirectory

 The approved & received files will now be created in the subdirectory `/approvals/` for any test in the same package as this file, or any test in any subpackage under this.

+## Using Alternative Base Directory for Approval Output Files

+Approved and received files can be stored in a different branch of the code base (for example, under the `/resources/` folder).
+To do so, write a class as follows:

+snippet: package_settings_approval_base_directory

+The approved & received files will now be created in the subdirectory `/source/test/resources/test_file_package/ClassName.MethodName.approved.txt` for any test in the same package as this file, or any test in any subpackage under this.

 ## PackageLevelSettings